 We don't offer neat creeds or doctrine.
 Instead, we try to help each other work out how we should live.
 All people are welcome and accepted at a Quaker meeting.

 Quakerism is almost 400 years old.
 It's the common name for the Religious Society of Friends.
-It grew out of Christianity but we find meaning and value in other faiths and traditions.
+It grew out of Christianity and today we also find meaning and value in other faiths and traditions.
 We recognise that there's something transcendent and precious in every person.
 Different Quakers use different words to describe this, but we all believe we can be in contact with it and encounter something beyond our individual selves.
-Read what seven Quakers think about God.
+Read about seven Quaker experiences of God.

 Quakers don't use traditional religious structures or paid ministers.
 We share responsibility for what we do because everyone has a valuable contribution to make.
 Learn more about how we are organised.